-- 1. Time varying moisture content models this can be implemented in the current framework but was not included in this study. - a.
-Possibly adding solar radiation model as an input to the fuel moisture content models
+- 1. Including a process-based fuel moisture content model. - 1.1.
+Possibly adding solar radiation model as an input to the fuel moisture content models.
+The system allows slope and aspect to be calculated. - 2.
+Lapse rate of varying temperature with elevation this can be implemented in the current framework but was not included in this study.

-- 2. Lapse rate of varying temperature with elevation this can be implemented in the current framework but was not included in this study. - 3.
-A published and calibrated spotting model research is required. - 4.
+- 3. A published and calibrated spotting model research is required. - 4.
 A greater understanding of wind and slope interaction research is required. - 5.
 New rate-of-spread models for different vegetation types research is required.
 Any number of spread rate models can be implemented in the current framework. - 6.
-Self-extinguishing of fires research and development is required. - 7.
-Fire suppression attempts historical suppression data is required. - 8.
-Topographic fuel load adjustment research is required.
+Self-extinguishing of fires this can be implemented in the current framework but was not included in this study as further research is required. - 6.1.
+Modelling how fires can be halted by discontinuities, and potentially breach them this can be implemented in the current framework but was not included in this study as further research is required. - 7.
+Fire suppression attempts historical suppression data is required.
+Further research is required into the best way to model various suppression attempts as well. - 8.
+Topographic fuel load adjustment (in particular, in lieu of accurate fuel load mapping) research is required.